NSW control guideline for public health units

 Mortality

 Internationally, the mpox case fatality rate globally ranges from 0% to 11%, but there are challenges in accurately estimating this rate (36).
-The multi-country outbreak in non-endemic countries, which began in May 2022 is associated with Clade IIb.
 In general, Clade II variants are considered to be milder than Clade I.

-The Clade I variant has a case fatality rate (CFR) estimated at 10% (37), Clade IIa has an estimated CFR ranging between 1 and 6% (37, 38), and Clade IIb has an estimated CFR of <1%.
+The Clade I variant has a case fatality rate (CFR) estimated at 10% (37), Clade IIa has an estimated CFR ranging between 1 and 6% (37, 38), and in the global Clade IIb outbreak which started in 2022 the CFR is estimated <0.1%.

 For more information about global mpox case data, including deaths, please see: WHO Emergency situation reports.